JohanLindeque/My-Weather-App/README.md

 # Weather App
- Creating a simple weather app with the goal to learn how to interact wiith API's using keys etc
+ Creating a simple weather app with the goal to learn how to interact with API's